Top-Rated San Bernardino Car Accident Attorney

 Exchange information: This includes names, addresses, driver’s license numbers, and vehicle identification numbers.

-Don’t admit fault: Do not sign or agree to make any sort of payment.
+Don’t admit fault: Do not sign or agree to make any payment.
 First, speak with your insurance provider and/or car accident attorney before saying anything to the police.

-Gather information: The more concrete information you have about the circumstances surrounding your accident, the better your chances will be in court.
+Gather information: The more concrete details you have about the circumstances surrounding your accident, the better your chances in court.

 Speak with your insurance company: If the other driver is at fault, you may be entitled to compensation through a car accident claim.